Falco13/movie_rating/README.md

 - Homepage has pagination.
 - Implemented the ability to register and authenticate users.
 When user login the site, the user can choose to enter a username or his email address.
 - Each user has his own Profile, where he can see all his data, change his password, and also delete his account.
+- In the Profile, you can also see the user's age if he indicated the date of birth in his Profile.

 __Used tools:__